nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_AUTHENTICATION.md

+# Ch.
+5 Level Up Gamers

-# Token Authentication with DRF
+## Token Authentication with DRF

 ## Learning Objectives

-* You should be able to identify an authentication token in an HTTP response.
+- You should be able to identify an authentication token in an HTTP response.
-* You should be able to clarify the purpose of an authentication token.
+- You should be able to clarify the purpose of an authentication token.
-* You should be able to explain that an authentication token identifies a user, and not their primary key.
+- You should be able to explain that an authentication token identifies a user, and not their primary key.
-* You should be able to determine which routes, and which methods, are needed to enable authentication.
+- You should be able to determine which routes, and which methods, are needed to enable authentication.

 ## Understanding Auth Tokens